 Wouldn’t it be nice to have some sort of magic pill you just pop into your mouth to make unwanted inches disappear?
 Ideally, this pill would work its magic instantly.
 We’re talking only a few hours after ingestion.
 Does this sound ridiculous?
 It should because no such magic pill exists.
-The truth about weight loss is that it works according to a fixed rule that is unyielding and won’t change: your intake of calories must be less than your daily burning of calories for you to lose weight.
+The truth about weight loss is that it works according to a fixed rule that is unyielding and won’t change: your intake of calories must be less than your daily burning of calories for you to lose weight which can be done with a appetite suppressant and other natural ways.
 That’s all there is to losing weight No magic formulas.
 No hidden thousand-year-old secrets.
 No mysterious incantations and shadowy rituals.
 Still, weight loss is a multi-billion dollar industry that regularly churns out all sorts of shakes, crams, pills, e-books, premade plans, machines, and everything else all endowed with some mysterious ability to help you lose those extra pounds you’ve been lugging around since junior high.
 Chances are, if you fall for of any of these marketing scams, you won’t lose weight.
 Why?
 While some programs and products do have weight loss qualities, your body will find a way to regain ‘equilibrium’ and you either will consume more calories or your metabolism will slow down enough for your weight to ‘stabilize’.
 In this case, ‘stabilize’ means all the extra pounds come back.
 So what can you do?

 Stick with what you feel good with